 - Weekly, bi-monthly, monthly, or only occasional lessons.
 What’s right for you?

 - Can’t get to me?
-Skype lessons are also offered.
+Facetime lessons are also offered.

 I also teach a variety of workshops, geared to guitar players of all levels and non-guitarists alike.
 A workshop can be 2 hours, half a day before or after a show, a weekend or up to two weeks.
 Some favorite topics over the years (outlines available):